IceHe/lib/snips/message-queues/rocket-mq.md

 Some useful tips for users.

-SendStatus
-When sending a message, you will get SendResult which contains SendStatus.
-Firstly, we assume that Message’s isWaitStoreMsgOK=true(default is true).
-If not, we will always get SEND_OK if no exception is thrown.
-Below is a list of descriptions about each status:

-FLUSH_DISK_TIMEOUT
-If the Broker set MessageStoreConfig’s FlushDiskType=SYNC_FLUSH(default is ASYNC_FLUSH), and the Broker doesn’t finish flushing the disk within MessageStoreConfig’s syncFlushTimeout(default is 5 secs), you will get this status.

-FLUSH_SLAVE_TIMEOUT
-If the Broker’s role is SYNC_MASTER(default is ASYNC_MASTER), and the slave Broker doesn’t finish synchronizing with the master within the MessageStoreConfig’s syncFlushTimeout(default is 5 secs), you will get this status.

-SLAVE_NOT_AVAILABLE
-If the Broker’s role is SYNC_MASTER(default is ASYNC_MASTER), but no slave Broker is configured, you will get this status.

-SEND_OK
-SEND_OK does not mean it is reliable.
-To make sure no message would be lost, you should also enable SYNC_MASTER or SYNC_FLUSH.

-Duplication or Missing
-If you get FLUSH_DISK_TIMEOUT, FLUSH_SLAVE_TIMEOUT and the Broker happens to shutdown right the moment, you can find your message missing.
-At this time, you have two choices, one is to let it go, which may cause this message to be lost; another is to resend the message, which may get message duplication.
-Often we suggest resend and find a way to handle the duplication removal when consuming.
-Unless you feel it doesn’t matter when some messages are lost.
-But keep in mind that resending is useless when you get SLAVE_NOT_AVAILABLE.
-If this happens, you should keep the scene and alert the Cluster Manager.

-Timeout
-The Client sends requests to Broker, and wait for the responses, but if the max wait time has elapsed and no response is returned, the Client will throw a RemotingTimeoutException.
-The default wait time is 3 seconds.
-You can also pass timeout argument using send(msg, timeout) instead of send(msg).
-Note that we do not suggest the wait time to be too small, as the Broker needs some time to flush the disk or synchronize with slaves.
-Also the value may have little effect if it exceeds syncFlushTimeout by a lot as Broker may return a response with FLUSH_SLAVE_TIMEOUT or FLUSH_SLAVE_TIMEOUT before the timeout.

-Message Size
-We suggest the size of message should be no more than 512K.

-Async Sending
-Default send(msg) will block until the response is returned.
-So if you care about performance, we suggest you use send(msg, callback) which will act in the async way.

-Producer Group
-Normally, the producer group has no effects.
-But if you are involved in a transaction, you should pay attention to it.
-By default, you can only create only one producer with the same producer group in the same JVM, which is usually enough.

-Thread Safety
-The producer is thread-safe, you can just use it in your business solution.

-Performance
-If you want more than one producer in one JVM for big data processing, we suggest:

-use async sending with a few producers (3~5 is enough) setInstanceName for each producer
+#### SendStatus

+- When sending a message, you will get **SendResult which contains SendStatus**.
+    - Firstly, we assume that Message's `isWaitStoreMsgOK=true` ( default is true ) .
+    - If not, we will always get SEND_OK if no exception is thrown.
+    - Below is a list of descriptions about each status:

+##### FLUSH_DISK_TIMEOUT

+- If the Broker set MessageStoreConfig's `FlushDiskType=SYNC_FLUSH` ( default is `ASYNC_FLUSH` ) , and the Broker doesn't finish flushing the disk within MessageStoreConfig's `syncFlushTimeout` ( default is **5 secs** ) , you will get this status.

+##### FLUSH_SLAVE_TIMEOUT

+- If the Broker's role is `SYNC_MASTER` ( default is `ASYNC_MASTER` ), and the slave Broker doesn't finish synchronizing with the master within the MessageStoreConfig's syncFlushTimeout ( default is **5 secs** ) , you will get this status.

+##### SLAVE_NOT_AVAILABLE

+- If the Broker's role is `SYNC_MASTER ( default is `ASYNC_MASTER` ) , but no slave Broker is configured, you will get this status.

+##### SEND_OK

+- **SEND_OK does not mean it is reliable.*
+    - **To make sure no message would be lost, you should also enable `SYNC_MASTER` or `SYNC_FLUSH`.**

+##### Duplication or Missing

+- If you get `FLUSH_DISK_TIMEOUT`, `FLUSH_SLAVE_TIMEOUT` and the Broker happens to shutdown right the moment, you can find your message missing.
+    - At this time, you have two choices,
+        - one is to **let it go, which may cause this message to be lost**;
+        - another is to **resend the message, which may get message duplication**.
+    - Often we **suggest resend and find a way to handle the duplication removal when consuming**.
+        - Unless you feel it doesn't matter when some messages are lost.
+        - But keep in mind that resending is useless when you get `SLAVE_NOT_AVAILABLE`.
+        - If this happens, you should keep the scene and alert the Cluster Manager.

+#### Timeout

+- The Client sends requests to Broker, and wait for the responses, but if the max wait time has elapsed and no response is returned, the Client will throw a `RemotingTimeoutException`.
+    - The **default wait time is 3 seconds**.
+    - You can also pass timeout argument using `send(msg, timeout)` instead of `send(msg)`.
+    - Note that we do not suggest the wait time to be too small, as the Broker needs some time to flush the disk or synchronize with slaves.
+    - Also the value may have little effect if it exceeds `syncFlushTimeout` by a lot as Broker may return a response with `FLUSH_SLAVE_TIMEOUT` or `FLUSH_SLAVE_TIMEOUT` before the timeout.
+    - _( icehe : 注意监控处理这种异常, 必然时有发生, 要降低报警规则的噪音 )_

+#### Message Size

+We **suggest the size of message should be <u>no more than 512K</u>**.

+#### Async Sending

+- **Default `send(msg)` will block until the response is returned.**
+    - So if you care about performance, we suggest you use **`send(msg, callback)` which will act in the async way**.

+#### Producer Group

+- Normally, the producer group has no effects.
+    - But if you are involved in a transaction, you should pay attention to it.
+    - By default, you can only create only one producer with the same producer group in the same JVM, which is usually enough.

+#### Thread Safety

+- The **producer is thread-safe**, you can just use it in your business solution.

+#### Performance

+- If you **want more than one producer in one JVM for big data processing**, we suggest:
+    - **use async sending with a few producers ( 3~5 is enough )**
+    - **`setInstanceName` for each producer**
+        - _( icehe : 方便在打印错误日志时区分不同线程上的生产者, 用堆栈分析多线程的问题 )_

 ### Consumer

 Reference

 - Best Practice For Producer : https://rocketmq.apache.org/docs/best-practice-consumer

+Some useful tips for users.

+#### Consumer Group and Subscriptions

+- The first thing you should be aware of is that different Consumer Group can consume the same topic independently, and each of them will have their own consuming offsets.
+    - Please make sure each Consumer within the same Group to subscribe the same topics.

+#### MessageListener

+##### Orderly

+- The Consumer will lock each MessageQueue to make sure it is consumed one by one in order.
+    - This will cause a performance loss, but it is useful when you care about the order of the messages.
+    - It is not recommended to throw exceptions, you can return `ConsumeOrderlyStatus.SUSPEND_CURRENT_QUEUE_A_MOMENT` instead.

+##### Concurrently

+- As the name tells, the Consumer will consume the messages concurrently.
+    - It is recommended to use this for good performance.
+    - It is not recommended to throw exceptions, you can return `ConsumeConcurrentlyStatus.RECONSUME_LATER` instead.

+##### Consume Status

+- For MessageListenerConcurrently, you can return RECONSUME_LATER to tell the consumer that you can not consume it right now and want to reconsume it later.
+    - Then you can continue to consume other messages.
+    - For MessageListenerOrderly, because you care about the order, you can not jump over the message, but you can return SUSPEND_CURRENT_QUEUE_A_MOMENT to tell the consumer to wait for a moment.

+##### Blocking

+- It is not recommend to block the Listener, because it will block the thread pool, and eventually may stop the consuming process.

+#### Thread Number

+- The consumer use a ThreadPoolExecutor to process consuming internally, so you can change it by setting setConsumeThreadMin or setConsumeThreadMax.

+#### ConsumeFromWhere

+- When a new Consumer Group is established, it will need to decide whether it needs to consume the historical messages which had already existed in the Broker.
+    - CONSUME_FROM_LAST_OFFSET will ignore the historical messages, and consume anything produced after that.
+    - CONSUME_FROM_FIRST_OFFSET will consume every message existed in the Broker.
+    - You can also use CONSUME_FROM_TIMESTAMP to consume messages produced after the specified timestamp.

+#### Duplication

+- Many circumstances could cause duplication, such as:
+    - Producer resend messages(i.e, in case of FLUSH_SLAVE_TIMEOUT)
+    - Consumer shutdown with some offsets not updated to the Broker in time.
+- So you may need to do some external work to handle this if your application cannot tolerate duplication.
+    - For example, you may check the primary key of your DB.

 ### NameServer